 Surfing & windsurfing

-Body boarders can look to ride at the gentler surfing spots, particularly along the back beaches of the Mornington Peninsula.
-Most Victorian beaches have lifesavers patrolling between the red swimming flags, but they aren’t responsible for looking after surfers.
-It is your responsibility to keep your eyes on the shore to work out where you are in relation to designated swimming zones.
+While most Victorian beaches have lifesavers patrolling between the red swimming flags, they aren't responsible for looking after surfers.
+Keep your eyes on the shore to work out where you are in relation to designated swimming zones.

 Seasons and surfing